hashicorp/consul/website/source/intro/getting-started/connect.html.md

 ## Registering a Dependent Service

-We previously established a connection by directly running `consul connect proxy`.
+We previously established a connection by directly running `consul connect proxy` in developer mode.
 Realistically, services need to establish connections to dependencies over Connect.
-Let's register a service "web" that registers "socat" as an upstream dependency:
+Let's register a service "web" that registers "socat" as an upstream dependency in it's sidecar registration:

 ```sh
 $ cat <<EOF | sudo tee /etc/consul.d/web.json